joelczk/writeups/HTB/Doctor.md

 ```
 ## Post-Exploitation
-### SSTI
+### Server Side Template Injection

-From the reverse shell output,  we realize that this website is running on Flask framework
+From the reverse shell output,  we realize that this website is running on Flask framework, and so we can be sure that the templates that is probably being used here in Jinja2.

 ```
 web@doctor:~$ ls